 Most of us grew up hearing that milk “does a body good.”
-No one questioned this sentiment, what with parents, doctors and teachers all echoing the same sentiment, directly and indirectly.
-However, over the years, more and more research has emerged leading us to reevaluate the milk’s attributes and starring role in our lives.
-Is it key to good health or a health risk?
+No one questioned this sentiment, what with parents, doctors and teachers all echoing the same message, directly and indirectly.
+However, over the years, more and more research has emerged leading us to re-evaluate milk’s attributes and starring role in our lives.
+Is it the key to good health or a health risk?
 Plus, with so many plant-based beverage alternatives flooding the market, who’s to say that cow’s milk truly is the best option?

 Here are three arguments for drinking “moo juice” and three suggesting we should reconsider how much of it we drink.